The One and Only Chamonix Guides Company

 200 Years

 Founded in 1821, the Chamonix Mont-Blanc Guides Company is quite simply the first guide company in the world.
 The original.
 The pioneer.
 The one who invented the collective organisation of guiding and inspired mountaineers beyond the Alps.
 Two centuries later, it remains the largest in terms of membership.
-The same DNA forged by sharing and respect, the same passion for nature, and a vision firmly rooted in the present.
+The same DNA forged by sharing and respect, the same passion for nature, and a vision firmly anchored in the present.

 Too many firsts to count

 The first ascent of the Grandes Jorasses and the Matterhorn by Michel Croz in 1865.
 Mont Blanc by Jacques Balmat and Dr. Paccard in 1786, of course.
 The first 8,000-metre peak by Louis Lachenal on Annapurna in 1950.
 The list of guides in the Company reads like a record of world mountaineering achievements.
-From the elders to the younger generation who continue to blaze trails all over the planet, the Company has not only accompanied the history of the mountains; it has written it.
+From the elders to the younger generation who continue to blaze trails all over the planet, the Company has not only accompanied the history of the mountains; it has helped to write it.

 Two pillars (still relevant today)